carloscisnerosjr/ai-rag-chatbot/README.md

 ## Stop the server and database studio

+- Run `pnpm stop` to stop the server.
+- Run `pnpm db:studio:stop` to stop the database studio.
+- - Run `docker compose down -v --rmi all` to remove the Docker container.
-Run `pnpm stop` to stop the server.
-Run `pnpm db:studio:stop` to stop the database studio.
-Remove your API key from the `.env` file.
+- Remove your API key from the `.env` file.